-On Wednesday, September 29, Chrissy Teigen revealed that she had experienced what many parents only hear about, but never hope to experience themselves.
+Two years ago, Chrissy Teigen revealed that she had experienced what many parents only hear about, but never hope to experience themselves.
 At about halfway through her pregnancy, Teigen, who spent the month on bed rest due to bleeding and was admitted to the hospital on Monday due to continued bleeding, experienced pregnancy loss.
-They announced their pregnancy only four weeks ago and subsequently had to announce to the world that despite medical interventions and doctor’s best efforts, the baby, who they had named Jack, had been lost.
-Chrissy and John likely went through the experience of a miscarriage, and they are from alone in experiencing the tragedy of losing a wanted baby.
-In fact, around 20 percent of confirmed pregnancies miscarriage, and some experts suggest that the number of overall miscarriages might be much higher, as pregnancies can often end before someone even knows they are pregnant.
+Chrissy and John likely went through the experience of a miscarriage, and they are far from alone in experiencing the tragedy of losing a wanted baby.
+In fact, around 20% of confirmed pregnancies miscarriage.
+And some experts suggest that the number of overall miscarriages might be much higher, as pregnancies can often end before someone even knows they are pregnant.

 Why Don’t We Talk About Miscarriage?

 One part of understanding how we talk about, or rather, often don’t talk about, pregnancy loss is to understand that even knowing that you’re losing a pregnancy is a relatively modern phenomenon.
 Before the 1960s, before people who could get pregnant had birth control and fertility control medicine, pregnancies often weren’t confirmed until they were extremely visible, and miscarriages or pregnancy loss might be considered an extremely heavy period, up until a certain point.
 Plus, before birth control methods to control when you could get pregnant or to terminate an unwanted pregnancy, far fewer pregnancies were planned and some were occasionally not wanted.
 Until parents began to have control over when they could get pregnant, the loss of a pregnancy felt far less emotionally wrenching.